2MY-R/Ameoba-Feature-Extraction/README.md

 </p>

 ### Feature Extraction
 &nbsp; The next step in this process is to extract the amoeba's spatial, temporal and morphological features in the phase-contrast images.
 This process begins using the newly created segmented masks to classify and document each amoeba across all the frames.
 The tracking process is carried out in [file], which was cleverly written by Rebecca Betts and uses two other frequently called upon PY files ([utils.py](utils.py) and [mask_funcs.py](mask_funcs.py)) containing practical methods used throughout the rest of the project.
 Tracking the amoeba can also be visualised, as shown in Figure 3.
-Continuing, the combinations of the masks and their tracked progression through each frame
+Continuing to combine the masks and their tracked progression through each frame allows us to begin analysing the masks in and between frames and collect/store the features of amoeba in pandas data frames.
+The extraction process is executed by [file]

 ## Results
 ## Discussion/Conclusion